shem-sargent/devops-journey/README.md

 Covid-19 has changed the world, so they say.
 It has changed mine.
 Laid off, floundering a bit, I have taken stock and decided to use this unplanned carrer derailment to learn somthing new.
 Or should I say, to learn something *well*, to learn it *right*, to learn it *intentionally*, rather than scraping up bits and pieces where time permits and circumstances demand.

-A web developer friend suggested Udemy and they had a sale I (and more importantly, my partner) couldn't resist: $10 or so for all their courses.
+A web developer friend suggested Udemy and they had a sale that I (and more importantly, my spouse) couldn't resist: $10 or so for each of their courses.
 I opted for a full stack web developer course and am now ready to dig in.

 This is my effort at creating a sustained sense of accountability.
 I will record everything about this journey that I reasonably can here.
 If you like good reading as much as I do, I hope I don't dissappoint you.
 If you like technical rigor with bits of humor and nonsense and occasional rants, you may actually enjoy sharing my journey.